cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 ```
-The `Wallet` class manages multiple accounts and provides methods for common wallet operations.
-Key features include storing balances, centralizing the logic for retrieving or creating a balance and depositing, withdrawing, and transferring Ether.
+The `Wallet` class manages multiple accounts and provides methods for everyday wallet operations.
+Key features include storing balances, centralizing the logic for retrieving or creating a balance, and depositing, withdrawing, and transferring Ether.

 `parseDepositPayload` and `encodeWithdrawCall` handle the low-level details of working with the base layer data.

 ### Voucher creation

 The `encodeWithdrawCall` method returns a voucher.
-Creating vouchers is a key concept in Cartesi rollups for executing withdrawal operations on the base layer chain.
+Creating vouchers is a crucial concept in Cartesi rollups for executing withdrawal operations on the base layer chain.

-The voucher creation process occurs during the withdrawal of Ether.
+The voucher creation process occurs during Ether’s withdrawal.
 Here's how it works in this application:

 1. The `encodeFunctionData` function creates the calldata for the [`function withdrawEther(address _receiver, uint256 _value) external`](../rollups-apis/json-rpc/application.md/#withdrawether) on the `CartesiDApp` contract.